Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <div class="QandA_question">

-Q: Does the compiler remove a comment entirely or replace it with blank space?
+<span class="ques"></span> Does the compiler remove a comment entirely or replace it with blank space?

 </div>
 <div class="QandA_answer">

-A: Some old C compilers deleted all the characters in each comment, making it possible to write
+<span class="ans"></span> Some old C compilers deleted all the characters in each comment, making it possible to write

 ```C
 a/**/b = 0;